mattermost/docs/source/deployment/auth.rst

 Pre-requisite
 -------------
-Ensure that your server system time is accurate as the MFA is a time-based system.
+Ensure that your server system time is accurate as the MFA implementation is relying on Time-based One-time passwords (TOTP).

 Enabling MFA